 These are the best brownies because almost everyone should be able to enjoy them.
 This almond flour brownie recipe is gluten free and paleo, comprising of natural ingredients like almond flour, pecans, and coconut oil.
-Moreover, they are leavened with baking powder rather than eggs, which makes them vegan.

 Although some are allergic to nuts and may not be able to have these, almonds are generally a little more accessible than peanuts.
 They are incredibly rich in fiber, thus lowering the glycemic index of these brownies.
 Moreover, they have a generous amount of protein, vitamin E, manganese, and magnesium.

 The use of cocoa powder rather than sweetened chocolate in these almond flour brownies is another health benefit to this almond flour brownie recipe.
 Cocoa powder has some bitterness and a lot of depth similar to dark chocolate, which adds some complexity to these brownies.
 It is also quite generous in iron, which is excellent for those who need a little more of that in their diet.

 While anyone from omnivores to dairy free, gluten-free and paleo dieters can have these almond flour brownies, there is a way to make them keto brownies as well.
 In this case, simply replace the sugar with a granulated sugar-free sweetener instead.

 Some options include erythritol, stevia, or monk fruit, which are all quite accessible at grocery stores and health food stores.
 Stevia can have a slightly bitter taste if used in abundance, though, so you might want to blend it with some erythritol or monk fruit to balance out the taste.
 Personally, I really like the Lakanto Monkfruit sweetener for baking.